cnabio/cnab.io/content/community-projects.md

 ## Duffle
 <a href="https://duffle.sh" alt="duffle"><img align="right" src="/img/duffle.svg" width="64px" /></a>

 Duffle is the reference implementation of the CNAB specification.
-It is best for installing and managing existing CNAB bundles.
-If you are making a new bundle, the other community tools have extra features designed to make authoring bundles easier.
+It provides a comprehensive mapping of _all_ features of the specification, serving both as a tool to install and manage bundles, and author bundles at a low level.

 ## Porter
 <a href="https://porter.sh" alt="porter"><img align="right" src="/img/porter.png" width="64px" /></a>